-Joint manipulations and other techniques not necessarily designed to cause pain but rather to take away another person’s ability to strike/ overpower you and displace their balance.
+Joint manipulations and other techniques are not necessarily designed to cause pain but rather to take away another person’s ability to strike/ overpower you and displace your balance.
 These include:

-- disengagement techniques or defenses against common grabs that do NOT require strikes or kicks.
+- disengagement techniques or defences against common grabs that do NOT require strikes or kicks.